Practical Questions for Visiting

 Coastal New England weather is highly changeable.
 It is a good idea to bring water, sunscreen, and a brimmed hat for hot and sunny days.
 For cold or wet days, bring rain jackets, an extra sweatshirt, umbrellas, and comfortable waterproof shoes.

-At Plimoth Plantation, a unique selection of food is available for purchase at the Patuxet Café in the Visitor Center.
+At Plimoth Plantation, a unique selection of food is available for purchase at the Plentiful Café in the Visitor Center.
 Seating is available both indoors and outdoors.
 In the summer, pushcarts offering snacks and drinks are located outside the Craft Center.
-There are a variety of restaurants, including fast food options, within walking distance of Mayflower II.
+There are a variety of restaurants, including fast food options, within walking distance of Plimoth Grist Mill and Should I Stay or Should I Go?

 Plimoth Plantation offers many daily hands-on activities.
 There are also special events during the season.
 Please see our Calendar of Events for information about these special programs.

-18. Are Mayflower II and Plimoth Plantation within walking distance of one another?
+Are The downtown exhibits and Plimoth Plantation within walking distance of one another?

-No. We do not advise guests to walk between the sites, as the distance between Plimoth Plantation and Mayflower II is 2.9 miles.
+No. We do not advise guests to walk between the sites, as the distance between Plimoth Plantation and Plimoth Grist Mill is about 3 miles.
 It’s best to make the 10-minute drive by car or use public transportation.
-Parking is available near Mayflower II.
 Please check our Directions page and the local bus schedule.

 No, you’ll encounter a variety of different interpretation styles as you move from site to site.
 Here's what you can expect: